savonet/book/quickstart.md

 ### Crossfading

 Now that we have our basic sound production setup, we should try to make things sound nicer.
-A first thing we notice is that the transition between song is quite abrupt whereas we would rather have a smooth chaining between two consecutive tracks.
-This can be achieved using the `crossfade` operator which will take care of this for us.
+A first thing we notice is that the transition between songs is quite abrupt whereas we would rather have a smooth chaining between two consecutive tracks.
+This can be addressed using the `crossfade` operator which will take care of this for us.
 If we insert the following line

 ```liquidsoap